Home » Symptoms » Dog Symptoms A-Z » Red or brown urine (hemoglobinuria)

 Basics and possible causes

-Other causes may include infections such as leptospirosis or babesiosis, which are transmitted by parasites.
-Certain toxins, such as onions or garlic, can also cause damage to red blood cells.
-Mechanical causes could arise from heart or vascular diseases, where blood cells are destroyed in turbulent blood flow.
+Other causes can include infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
+It also refers to diseases caused by such pathogens. diseases like leptospirosis or babesiosis, which are transmitted by parasites.
+Certain poisons, such as onions or garlic, can also cause damage to red blood cells.
+Mechanical causes could arise from heart or vascular diseases, where blood cells are destroyed in turbulent blood flows.

-Also, massive physical exertion, especially in untrained dogs, can lead to temporary hemoglobinuria.
-However, this is rare and should subside after a period of rest.
+Even massive physical exertion, especially in untrained dogs, can lead to temporary hemoglobinuria.
+However, this is rather rare and should subside after a rest period.

 Typical accompanying symptoms